pbosetti/c-cnc/README.md

 ## Build with Cmake

 Building a project with Cmake is a two-step process.
-The first step is called *configuring*, and results in populating the `build` folder with all the contents needed for the compilation.
+The first step is called *configuration*, and it results in populating the `build` folder with all the contents needed for the compilation.
 The second step is called *compilation* and results in the products of the build to be created in the root of the `build` folder.
 There is an optional third step, *install*, that copies the build